Co-Delivered by Maria Cassidy – Parental Engagement Lead, Sarah Brown – NWG Trainer

 Since gaining a degree in Youth Studies from Nottingham Trent University Sarah has worked within a variety of backgrounds supporting vulnerable young people and their families, including the role of Pastoral Manager in a secondary school and as a Family Resource Worker.
 After volunteering as a counsellor for several years at Childline, Sarah was employed as a supervisor.
 It was at Childline she developed as a trainer, working to increase the skills, knowledge and empathy of volunteers in areas such as bullying, abuse, neglect, domestic violence, self-harm and suicide to ensure young people received the best possible support available.
-Sarah’s time at Childline also involved managing and assessing both safeguarding issues and immediate life threatening situations presented by young people within the counselling room.
+Sarah’s time at Childline also involved managing and assessing both safeguarding issues and immediate life-threatening situations presented by young people within the counselling room.

 The course has been produced with the support of members of affected families who want to assist practitioners in considering and reflecting on their own, and organisational practices.
-They share their experiences of services, the court process, the impact of CSE on them as parents as well as on their child and wider family.
+They share their experiences of services, the court process, the impact of exploitation on them as parents as well as on their child and wider family.

 By the end of the course delegates will be able to;

 • Reflect on our experiences of working alongside families and contemplate how we can be more effective in our partnerships.

 • Understand the significance of parents as safeguarding partners.